Fylhan/posibrain/README.md

 - [████100%] Add Composer support
 - [████98%] Provide a way to select between several brains. [miss unit tests]
 - [████98% ] Manage several langages (only fr translation is done currently). [miss unit tests]
-- [█▒▒▒25% ] Manage several charsets, not only UTF-8
+- [██▒▒50% ] Manage several charsets, not only UTF-8.
+Knowledge loading/storing should be good (to be checked), but bot reply charset is not done yet.
 - [███▒75%] Check and improve folder structure/ Now: src/Posibrain
 - [██▒▒50%] Add command line support (add options in "submit question" command, add command to list available bots)
 - [▒▒▒▒ 0% ] Plugin management (to modify a bot behaviour.
-E.g. search a link in a Shaarli...)
+E.g. search a link in a Shaarli...).
+A plugin may be called a "Positron".
 - [▒▒▒▒ 0% ] Remove lib dependencies.
 The idea is to provide a basic implementation that can be used if dependencies are not downloaded.
 Dependencies will become optional (and nice to have), and TchatBot will be light weight(er).
 - [▒▒▒▒ 0% ] Create an interactive tchat example
 - [████100% ] Find a proper name -> Posibrain.
 Inspired by the "Robots" books of Isaac Asimov and his positronic robots.